EmojiQL/PinkyDB/README.md

 >
 > "...Technically possible with set theory and clean Python logic.
 Do try to keep up." – **Brain**

-PinkyDB is more than a joke; it’s a fully functional, file-based **JSON Document Store** powered by the revolutionary **Emoji Query Language (EmojiQL)** interface.
+PinkyDB is more than a joke; it’s a fully functional, file-based **JSONL Document Store** powered by the revolutionary **Emoji Query Language (EmojiQL)** interface.
 It's proof that the most chaotic ideas can give birth to the cleanest, most logical systems.

 ---